What are menstrual cramps?

 If your doctor thinks you may have pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease may affect the lining of the uterus, the fallopian tubes, and sometimes the ovaries.
 Pelvic inflammatory disease is usually caused by bacteria from the vagina.
 The... read more , they’ll take a sample from your cervix with a cotton swab and test it for infections

-Rarely, your doctor may need to do imaging tests, such as MRI, or use a viewing tube (hysteroscopy) to look inside your uterus.
+Rarely, your doctor may need to do imaging tests, such as MRI (magnetic resonance imaging), or use a viewing tube (hysteroscopy) to look inside your uterus.

 If you have primary menstrual cramps, doctors will suggest ways to lessen your pain: